arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   client.stop();
 }
 ```

-The sketch starts by including the `WiFi` and `Arduino_JSON` libraries, which provide the necessary Wi-Fi® and JSON handling functionality, respectively.
+The sketch includes the `WiFi` and `Arduino_JSON`, which provide the necessary Wi-Fi® and JSON handling functionality.
 The `setup()` function initiates serial communication for debugging purposes and attempts to connect to a specified Wi-Fi® network.
 If the connection is not established, the sketch will keep trying until a successful connection is made.

 Once the Wi-Fi® connection is established, the sketch is ready to connect to the `ip-api.com` server using the HTTP protocol.
 Specifically, an `HTTP GET` request is constructed to query details related to its IP address.
 The `GET` request is sent only once after the Wi-Fi® connection is active.

 The `loop()` function is the heart of the sketch.
 It checks whether the data has been fetched or not.
-If the data hasn't been fetched yet, it tries to establish a connection to the server.
+If the data still needs to be fetched, it tries to establish a connection to the server.
 If the connection is successful, the sketch sends an `HTTP GET` request, skips the HTTP headers of the response, and uses the `JSON.parse()` function from the `Arduino_JSON` library to parse the JSON object from the response.
-The parsed data is used to extract key IP details like IP address, city, region, and country, which are then printed to the Arduino IDE's Serial Monitor.
-Once the data is printed, the client is disconnected to free up resources.
-If the JSON parsing fails for any reason, an error message is outputted to the Arduino IDE's Serial Monitor, and the sketch immediately exits the current iteration of the `loop()` function.
+The parsed data extracts key IP details like IP address, city, region, and country, which are then printed to the Arduino IDE's Serial Monitor.
+Once the data is published, the client is disconnected to free up resources.
+Suppose the JSON parsing fails for any reason.
+In that case, an error message is outputted to the Arduino IDE's Serial Monitor, and the sketch immediately exits the current iteration of the `loop()` function.

 Since the data is fetched only once, there's no need for repeatedly sending `HTTP GET` requests.
 After the initial fetch, you should see the details related to the IP address displayed in the Arduino IDE's Serial Monitor: